 Currently to get the same effect, most people use a wired connection such as a HDMI or similar cable to connect from a laptop or PC to the TV set.
 For mobile and tablet devices a MHL cable can be used.
 MHL sends media from a number of supported mobile devices to a HDTV using a thin cable, this cable provides power for the connected device and charges it at the same time.
 MHL supports upto 1080p HD Video as well as 7.1 surround sound.

-But if you are looking to wirelessly send movies, shows and music, do you need Chromecast in your life or can you make use of the other video sending options that are currently on the market?
-We take a look at the different options available to mirror, stream or throw content to your television set.
+However simple and efficient a HDMI cable is, there are instances where you may not want a long wire tailing across a room, or it may not be practical.
+But if you are looking to wirelessly send movies, shows and music, do you need Chromecast or Apple TV in your life, or can you make use of the other video sending options that are currently on the market?
+We take a look at the different options available to mirror, cast, send, stream or throw content to your television set.

 The thumb sized Chromecast dongle plugs into your televisions HDMI port and ‘casts’ media from any compatible app running on pretty much any device including PC, mobile phone and tablet (android, windows 8 and iOS), to the chromecast via the cloud.
 It is a neat system and your sending device also becomes the remote control.
 Once plugged into your TV a WiFi connection needs setting up and you’re good to go.